Be You: Helping Students Find the Confidence to Be Themselves

 Help a student be themselves

-The messages we surround young people with shape how they see themselves.
-'Be You' gives students daily permission to stop shrinking and start growing into who they actually are — which is the whole job of these years.
+The messages we surround young people with shape how they come to see themselves.
+'Be You' gives students daily permission to stop shrinking and start growing into who they actually are — which is, when you get down to it, the whole job of these years.

-See it full-size and choose your format on Redbubble — poster, print or sticker — and give the students in your life a little more room to be themselves.
+See it full-size and choose your format on Redbubble — poster, print or sticker — and explore the wider Inspiration collection for companion pieces like Be Kind and Dream It Do It.
+Give the students in your life a little more room to be themselves, and watch what they grow into when they finally feel free to.

 Shop the poster →